R. Frank Henn, III, MD

 About R. Frank Henn, III, MDToggle accordion item

-Dr. Henn is an associate professor of orthopaedics at the University of Maryland School of Medicine and a sports medicine physician at the University of Maryland Medical Center.
+Dr. Henn is an associate professor of orthopedics at the University of Maryland School of Medicine and a sports medicine physician at the University of Maryland Medical Center.
 He is a team physician for the University of Maryland Terrapins.

-Dr. Henn's clinical focus is the care of the shoulder, knee, and ankle.
+Dr. Henn's clinical focus is the care of the shoulder, knee and ankle.
 He specializes in cartilage restoration and joint repair techniques.
 Dr. Henn offers a complete range of surgical services including arthroscopy, ligament repair and reconstruction, tendon repair, tendon transfers, cartilage transplantation, osteochondral transplantation, osteotomies, and joint replacement.
 He has particular expertise in autologous chondrocyte implantation (ACI) and complex reconstructions of the shoulder and knee.

 Dr. Henn graduated from Brown University where he was a collegiate wrestler.
 He received his medical degree from Brown Medical School and completed his orthopaedic surgery residency at the Hospital for Special Surgery.
 Dr. Henn completed a sports medicine fellowship at Massachusetts General Hospital where he helped care for the New England Patriots, Boston Red Sox, Boston Bruins and the New England Revolution.
 He also worked at the Brigham and Women's Hospital Cartilage Repair Center prior to coming to Maryland.